 The Board is committed to the highest standards of corporate governance and intends that the Company should comply with all requirements of the UK Corporate Governance Code that are applicable to it as a “smaller company” (defined in the UK Corporate Governance Code as being a company below the FTSE 350).

 The UK Corporate Governance Code recommends that at least half the board of directors of a UK listed company, excluding the Chairman, should comprise non-executive directors determined by the board to be independent in character and judgement and free from relationships or circumstances which may affect, or could appear to affect, the director’s judgement.
-The Board currently comprises two executive directors and four non-executive directors.
-The Board considers three of the non-executive directors, Adam Bellamy, Julie Sneddon and Laura May, to be independent for the purposes of the UK Corporate Governance Code.
+The Board currently comprises two executive directors and five non-executive directors.
+The Board considers four of the non-executive directors, Adam Bellamy, Julie Sneddon, Laura May and Sangita Shah, to be independent for the purposes of the UK Corporate Governance Code.
 The Board is therefore considered compliant with this Code requirement.

 The UK Corporate Governance Code recommends that the board of directors of a company with a premium listing on the Official List should appoint one of the non-executive directors to be the senior independent director to provide a sounding board for the Chairman and to serve as an intermediary for the other directors when necessary.
 The senior independent director should be available to shareholders if they have concerns which contact through the normal channels of the chief executive officer has failed to resolve or for which such contact is inappropriate.
 Julie Sneddon has been appointed as the senior independent director of the Company.

-Committee members: Laura May (Chairman) and Julie Sneddon.
+Committee members: Laura May (Chair) Julie Sneddon and Sangita Shah.

 The UK Corporate Governance Code recommends that, in the case of a UK listed company that is a “smaller company”, the Audit Committee should comprise at least two members, who are independent non-executive directors and that at least one member should have recent and relevant financial experience.
-The Audit Committee is chaired by Laura May, an independent non-executive director and its other member is Julie Sneddon.
+The Audit Committee is chaired by Laura May, an independent non-executive director and its other members are Julie Sneddon and Sangita Shah.
 The Directors consider that Laura May has recent and relevant financial experience in accordance with the requirements of the UK Corporate Governance Code.
 The Board therefore considers that the Group is compliant with the UK Corporate Governance Code in this regard.

 The Audit Committee has responsibility for, amongst other things, the monitoring of the financial integrity of the financial statements of the Group and the involvement of the Group’s auditors in that process.
 The Audit Committee’s role is to assist the Board with the discharge of its responsibilities in relation to internal and external audits and controls, including reviewing the Group’s annual financial statements, considering the scope of the annual audit and the extent of the non-audit work undertaken by external auditors, advising on the appointment of external auditors and reviewing the effectiveness of the internal control systems in place within the Group.
 The ultimate responsibility for reviewing and approving the annual report and accounts and the half-yearly reports remains with the Board.
 The Audit Committee will give due consideration to laws and regulations, the provisions of the UK Corporate Governance Code and the requirements of the Listing Rules.